To catch a predator: Victim confronts and traps teacher who abused him

 Up until that point Charlie had still been in regular contact with his abuser, but after that conversation he cut all ties and tried to move on with his life.

-But Charlie was far from OK, still abusing drugs, still stuck in a loop of anxiety and anger about what had been done to him.
+But Charlie was far from okay, still abusing drugs, still stuck in a loop of anxiety and anger about what had been done to him.

 That's when he went to his local police station in Australia and the equipment was made available for him to call - and record - Booth after nearly 30 years.